howchen217/haochengyang-portfolio/docs/projects/liondancer.md

 ## Pacing

-The boss also needed transitions between attacks.
-At first, it didn't have any, resulting it to attack one after another.
+The boss also needed transition periods between attacks.
+The boss' initial version had it attack after attack without giving the player any breathing room and not changing its position.
+This resulted in the boss looking like a stationary tower instead of an agile creature, as well as putting too much pressure on the player.
+As a result, I began implementing pacing between boss attacks.

 ## Earthquake